Dietetics Internship Program Overview

 Q: What are some of the unique features of the program?

 A: The interns have one-on-one time with their preceptors for all rotations.
-We encourage interns to observe procedures (EGD or heart cath for instance).
-This internship is also with the VA so we have unique rotations at both facilities.
+We encourage interns to observe procedures (bedside feeding tube placement, modified barium swallow procedure, or heart cath for instance).
+The VA partnership allows for many unique rotations at both facilities.
 The VA has an excellent follow-up system with clinics and telemedicine, while UK has a three week Pediatrics rotation.

 Q: Your website talked about going out of town for the Community rotation.
 Can you tell me about that?